JonathanMEdwards/subtext10/doc/language.md

   }
 }
 ```
 The code is defined to input from the array template, and in each iteration that input item will become a successive item of the array.
+You can define the input item explicitly, so long as it refers to the template value as `[]`. _The UI will auto-insert these input items into search and loop blocks._

 A `find-last?` does the same thing as `find?` except that it scans the table backwards.
 A `find-sole?` succeeds if there is exactly one match, and rejects if there are none or more than one.